martabalbo/martabalbo.github.io/_posts/2026-07-03-knit-pattern-writer.markdown

 # Building the user interface

 I started by building a basic HTML page.
-It had a header with the title, and only three input boxes: two number input boxes for the grid height and width, and one dropdown menu for the color.
+It had a header with the title, empty spaces for the grid and the written pattern, and only three input boxes: two number input boxes for the grid height and width, and one dropdown menu for the color.
 At this stage, I was still thinking about double-knitting, which uses only two colors.
 Afterwards, I added the chance to select up to five colors via dropdown menus.
 I added also the "Create grid" and "Clear" buttons, to create and wipe clean the grid, and a couple of instructions to clarify what each step did.

 When the grid was generating correctly, and it was possible to fill in, I added the needle selection section and the "Generate pattern" and "Print pattern" buttons.
 Afterwards, I added a tooltip to explain what changes the needle selection produced in the pattern.